QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 * SD card access: OK (tested at dom0)
 * Lid-close suspend: OK
-* Wifi: +10%-20% ICMP packet loss when comparing with OSX (have similar rates with tails Linux, more tests are required)
+* Wifi: +10%-20% ICMP packet loss when comparing with OSX (have similar rates with Tails Linux, more tests are required)

 ### References